Kentucky vs Kansas State Players to Watch - Second Round

 Kansas State Players to Watch

-Nowell is the Kansas State Wildcats' top assist man (7.8 per game), and he contributes 16.8 points and 3.6 rebounds.
-His assist average ranks him second in the nation.
+Nowell paces the Kansas State Wildcats in assists (7.8 per game), and posts 16.8 points and 3.6 rebounds.
+He also delivers 2.4 steals (10th in the nation) and 0.1 blocked shots.

-Johnson is the Kansas State Wildcats' top scorer (17.7 points per game) and rebounder (7.1), and averages 2.2 assists.
+Johnson is No. 1 on the Kansas State Wildcats in scoring (17.7 points per game) and rebounding (7.1), and produces 2.2 assists.
+He also puts up 1.1 steals and 0.2 blocked shots.

-The Kansas State Wildcats get 10.2 points, 5.8 rebounds and 1.2 assists per game from Nae'Qwan Tomlin.
+The Kansas State Wildcats receive 10.2 points, 5.8 rebounds and 1.2 assists per game from Nae'Qwan Tomlin.

-The Kansas State Wildcats receive 6.5 points, 2.9 rebounds and 1.5 assists per game from Cam Carter.
+Cam Carter gets the Kansas State Wildcats 6.5 points, 2.9 rebounds and 1.5 assists per game.
+He also delivers 0.8 steals and 0.3 blocked shots.

 Kentucky Top Performers (Last 10 Games)